Pensacola International Airport has prepared this Emergency Contingency Plan pursuant to

 Plan to Provide for the Deplanement of Passengers Following Excessive Tarmac Delays

 Pensacola International Airport does not own or operate any of the equipment needed to safely deplane passengers from air carrier aircraft and is, therefore, unable on its own to provide for the deplanement of passengers.
 Additionally airport personnel are not trained to assist in the deplanement of passengers using equipment owned or operated by air carriers or contract service providers.
-We will provide a list of airlines, ground handlers, fixed base operators and others who may have the necessary equipment and personnel to safely deplane passengers to airlines as soon as practicable after receiving requests from such airlines experiencing excessive tarmac delays at the contact number listed above.
+However, we have requested that each airline, ground handler, and FBO operation on the airport provide us with a list of the equipment and resources they have for deplaning passengers and contact information.
+We will provide this inventory and contact information to airlines as soon as practicable after receiving requests from such airlines experiencing excessive tarmac delays at the contact number listed above.

 Plan to Provide for the Sharing of Facilities and Make Gates Available in an Emergency

-Three gates at Pensacola International Airport are under common use leases to air carriers and are controlled by the airport.
-Additionally, seven gates at Pensacola International Airport are under preferential leases to air carriers and are not fully controlled by the airport.
-We will direct our common use gate lessees, permittees or users to make gates available to an air carrier seeking to deplane at a gate, to the maximum extent practicable.
-If additional gates are needed, we will direct tenant air carriers to make preferential use gates and other facilities available to an air carrier seeking to deplane at a gate, during those time periods when the tenant airline is not using, or not scheduled to use, the gate, to the maximum extent practicable.
+Only one gate at Pensacola International Airport is under common use lease to the airlines and is controlled by the airport.
+Additionally there are nine gates at Pensacola International Airport that are under preferential leases to air carriers and are not fully controlled by the airport.
+We will direct our common use leases, permittees or users to make the gate available to an air carrier seeking to deplane at a gate during those time periods the gates are not in use or not scheduled to be in use, to the maximum extent practicable.
+If additional gates are needed, we will direct tenant air carriers to make preferential use gates and other facilities available to an air carrier seeking to deplane at a gate, during those times when the tenant airline is not using, or not scheduled to use, the gate to the maximum extent practical.

 Plan to Provide a Sterile Area for Passengers Who Have Not Cleared United States Customs and Border Protection

 Pensacola International Airport does not have international passenger processing facilities.
 We will coordinate with local CBP and law enforcement officials to identify suitable areas and procedures for establishing a temporary sterile area into which international passengers on diverted aircraft who have not yet cleared United States Customs and Border Protection can be deplaned.
-We have coordinated with local CBP officials to develop procedures that will allow international passengers who have not yet cleared United States Customs and Border Protection to be deplaned into these sterile areas to the extent practicable.
+Once these efforts are complete, we will coordinate with local CBP officials to develop procedures that will allow international passengers who have not yet cleared United States Customs and Border Protection to be deplaned into these sterile areas to the extent practicable.